List of Hellsing characters: Kim

-A news reporter who wants to expose vampires to the world, Kim is attacked by a vampire in the second episode of the TV series but is saved by the Hellsing Organization.
+A news reporter who wants to expose vampires to the world, Kim is attacked by a vampire in the second episode of the television series but is saved by the Hellsing Organization.
 She then tries to lure the organization into a trap to expose them but ends up being foiled by Seras Victoria.
 Kim is then killed by Alucard.

 Paul Wilson

 A former SAS soldier, Wilson is turned into a minion by Incognito.
+He has a strange and creepy obsession with Seras.

 Laura

 Laura is a vampire who works for Incognito.
 Using her mental powers, she convinces everyone in the Hellsing organization that she is Integra's sister.
 Her job is to turn Integra into a ghoul, but she fails thanks to Seras being immune to her telepathy.

 Enrico Stivaletti

 Chris Pickman

+The captain of the Hellsing organization military forces after the Valentine brothers' attack.
+Known for his ability to keep calm under stressful situations and devotion to the organization, he gets gunned down by a vampire soldier in the final battle between Hellsing and Incognito and pleads with Alucard to end his life to avoid turning him into a ghoul, wanting to die a human, to which Alucard gives him an honorable death.